 Can We Do Your Job?

-We have very rarely turned a job away, but rather welcome opportunities to try new things and to learn more.
-The result of this is that we have been able to accumulate a vast amount of knowledge about waterjet cutting – its strengths and limitations, as well as the cutting characteristics of a wide variety of materials.
+If your cutting job has some unusual requirements, we would be happy to discuss it with you.
+We rarely turn jobs away, but rather welcome opportunities to try new things and to continue learning.
+The result of this is that we have accumulated deep knowledge about waterjet cutting—its strengths and limitations, as well as the cutting characteristics of a wide variety of materials.

 5-axis Waterjet Cutting

-Our waterjet’s Dynamic XD head can cut up to 60 degrees from vertical.
-In addition to straight bevels, we can also make countersinks, turbine blades, or even very complex cuts where the cut angle is constantly changing.
-With the ability to generate machine code directly from a 3D CAD file, it is possible to go from a concept to a physical part very quickly.
+Our Flow® waterjets have Dynamic XD® cutting heads which can cut angles up to 60 degrees from vertical.
+In addition to straight and curved bevels, we can cut countersinks and complex surfaces where the cut angle is constantly changing.
+The tool path is generated directly from a 3D CAD file.
+With the ability to create machine code via a 3D solid model, it is possible to go from a concept to a physical part very quickly.

-Even for simple 2D cutting, the Dynamic XD head provides taper compensation to produce a true part that has zero taper at any cut speed.
-With this feature, you can get a precise part with no taper, without having to pay for an ultra-fine cut quality.
+Waterjet cutting inherently produces a tapered cut.
+However, the Dynamic XD® cutting heads compensate for this taper in order to produce true parts without taper at any cut speed.
+With this feature, you can get a precise part as measured on both the top and bottom faces without having to pay for ultra-fine cut quality.

-In most materials, in thicknesses up to about 1″, we are able to hold +/-.005″ or better.
-We cut parts on a regular basis that require tight tolerances; however, it is important to understand that better tolerances require slower feed rates and more setup time, which directly translates to higher costs.
-Where +/-.005 is attainable, decreasing the tolerance to +/-.010″ would already make a significant difference in price, and +/-.015″ would generally be attainable without even trying.
+Let’s talk about your accuracy requirements.
+As a rule, we can hold tolerances of +/- 0.005″ or better in thicknesses up to 1″ in hard materials.
+However, it is important to understand that better tolerances require slower feed rates and more setup time, which directly translates to higher costs.
+While +/- 0.005” is attainable, loosening the tolerance to +/- 0.010″ already reduces the price significantly.
+If there are no specifications to be met, the parts should be within +/- 0.015″.
 Read our article “Waterjet Accuracy” for a better understanding of the capabilities and limitations of waterjets.